Neg9/neg9-www-static/content/leaderboard/index.md

 ### List of Challenge Sites

 Until then, here is the set of sites that the Neg9 Leaderboard included.
 Some have unfortunately gone down since the leaderboard began, and that has been noted where appropriate.
+Please note that while we link to the down sites, the domains or sites may be taken over by untrusted third parties at this time - use caution and good judgement.

 | Challenge Site | Up/Down | Date Checked |
 | -------------- | ------- | ----------------- |